Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

 Sound of Metal, the critically-acclaimed movie starring Riz Ahmed and Olivia Cooke about a drummer who loses his hearing, was released in late 2020 in North America.

 Although Sound of Metal is being promoted in the United States as an "Amazon Original Movie" and was released on Prime Video on December 4 in that country, Amazon Studios only purchased American distribution rights to the film, and only did so after its premiere at the 2019 Toronto International Film Festival.
 Thus, Prime Video does not currently have Canadian streaming rights to the film.

-Bell Media confirmed on March 16 that Sound of Metal would be available on Crave with the Movies + HBO tier later in 2021.
-This is consistent with other films distributed by PNP in the recent past – including Seberg, Canadian Strain, and Endings, Beginnings, all of which have eventually ended up on Crave.
-As a reminder, the total direct subscription price for Crave + Movies + HBO is currently $19.98/month.
+On Friday, May 14, 2021, Sound of Metal was made available on Crave with the Movies + HBO tier, as confirmed by Bell Media in its May listings for Crave.
+This is consistent with other films distributed by PNP in the recent past – including Seberg, Canadian Strain, and Endings, Beginnings, all of which have eventually ended up on Crave (at least for a period of time).

 Thanks to reader Jon E. for his Twitter question prompting this post.